devbeers/devbeers-android/README.md

-# Devbeers Checkin
+# devbeers Checkin

-Android app to make check-in of the people that was present in a devbeers event! :beer:
+Android app to make check-in of the people that were present in a devbeers event! :beer: